 - Rollover.
 When a car is forced off the road or must make a sudden maneuver to avoid another car or an obstacle, it can roll over, especially if it is a high-profile vehicle like an SUV.
 These crashes can be fatal for the occupants as they are tossed over and over.
 If another driver’s actions caused the rollover, he can be held accountable.

 - Hit-and-run.
 Any time a negligent driver leaves the scene of a crash, it is considered a hit-and-run.
 If the driver is never found, an injured victim must seek compensation from another source such as his own insurance coverage.

-If you are the victim of one of these types of crashes, a car accident attorney can help protect your right to the compensation you’ll need for a full recovery.
+If you are the victim of one of these types of crashes, a personal injury lawyer can help protect your right to the compensation you’ll need for a full recovery.

 What to Do After a Crash

 No matter what kind of crash you are involved in, what you do right after the crash can make the difference between getting full compensation and struggling to pay your medical bills.
 We advise our clients to do the following, if possible, after a car accident:

 - Take pictures of the cars involved and the surrounding area.